Codecademy/docs/content/python/concepts/collections-module/terms/Counter/Counter.md

 ---
-Title: 'collections.Counter'
+Title: "collections.Counter"
-Description: 'A dict subclass that stores counts for hashable objects.'
+Description: "A dict subclass that stores counts for hashable objects."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Dictionaries'
+  - "Dictionaries"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **Counter** is a data type in the `collections` module.
 It is a [`dict`](https://www.codecademy.com/resources/docs/python/dictionaries) subclass that stores counts for hashable objects.
 For each key-value pair, the key is the item being counted, and the value is the count of that object.
 A `Counter`'s items are accessed just as in a dictionary, except accessing a missing key will return a `0` value rather than an error.